gwcbi/Bioinformatic_workshops/phylogenetics/geneious.md

   <summary>Click here to see what the assembled contig looks like</summary>

 ![geneious3](images/geneious3.png)

-You can see that the quality goes up when both sequences are represented and there is more light blue colored nucleotides.
+You can see that the quality goes up when both sequences are represented and there are more light blue colored nucleotides.
 </details>

 2) Next, extract the consensus sequence by clicking the blue extract button.